 Loss of residency status

 If you are a Spanish tax resident, you are subject to Spanish tax laws, which require you to pay taxes on your worldwide income.
 Spending too much time outside of Spain may affect your tax status.
 It can potentially make you liable for taxes in other countries.
+Sounds expensive, right?

 Difficulty renewing documentation

-If you spend a significant amount of time outside of Spain, you may have difficulty renewing your documentation, such as your passport or permanent residency.
+If you spend a significant amount of time outside of Spain, you may have difficulty renewing important documentation, such as your passport or permanent residency.